laginha/django-key-auth/docs/usage.md

     ...
 ```

-When requesting the resource, the app looks for the `key` parameter in the *HTTP* request to proceed with the authentication
+When requesting the resource, the app looks for the `key` parameter in the _HTTP_ request to proceed with the authentication

     http://example.com/foo/1/?key=somekey

-You can change the name of the parameter through the `KEY_PARAMETER_NAME` setting (more about keyauth settings [here](settings.md)).
+You can change the name of the parameter through the `KEY_PARAMETER_NAME` setting.

 ### Require key that belongs to a Group